-The debugger uses a client-server architecture to communicate with FPGAs over the JTAG interface.
-Client-server architecture lets you work remotely with the debugger using Ethernet as the backbone for client-server communication.
-The debugger can be configured in either the client or server mode.

-In the client-server architecture, the machine connected to the target FPGA board is termed the server and any machine on the same network that is used to launch the debugger and connect to the server is termed the client.
-You can use the Configure client/server settings dialog box described in the previous section to set the IP address or the host name of the server so that you can remotely debug the design.
-You can also specify the port for client-server communication.
-Client-server communication uses the TCP/IP communication protocol.
+The Identify debugger uses a client-server architecture to communicate with the device.
+Client-server architecture lets you work remotely with the Identify debugger using Ethernet as the backbone for the client-server communication.
+In the client-server architecture, the machine connected to the target device hardware (Computer B in the diagram) is termed the server and any machine on the same network that is used to launch the Identify debugger and connect to the server is termed the client (Computer A).
+You use the Configure client/server settings dialog box described in the previous section to set up both the client and server machines so that you can remotely debug the design.
+Client-server communication uses the TCP/IP communication protocol over the network.

-To establish a client-server connection:
+To establish a server connection for remote debugging:

-- 1. Configure the target FPGA with the design to be debugged. - 2.
-Start the server on the machine connected to the target FPGA board, launch the debugger, and then configure the server-side debugger as described below: - Load the project file (design) to be debugged. - In the debugger UI, select Configure client/server from the Options drop-down menu. - Specify the server address, port number, and log file name in the Configure client/server settings dialog box.
-The server address can be either the name of the host machine or its IP address.
-If you do not know the hostname or IP address, set it to localhost.
-Set the client/server port according to the selected cable type (58015).
-Configuring the client-server parameters does not start the server. - To start the server, select the Start server button in the dialog box.
-Alternatively, you can run the com check command by selecting the Comm check button in the debugger project view.
-If the server starts successfully, you see the jtag process running in the task manager.
-If the server cannot be started on the host machine, an error message is displayed. - 3.
-To debug the design from a remote machine (client), launch the debugger on the client machine and load the project to be debugged.
-Then configure the client-side debugger as described below:
+- 1. Configure the target device with the design to be debugged. - 2.
+To start the server on the machine connected to the target device, launch the Identify debugger, and then configure the server-side Identify debugger as described below: - Load the design project file (debug.prj) of the design to be debugged. - In the debugger GUI, select Configure client/server from the Options drop-down menu to display the Configure client/server settings dialog box. - Specify the cable type, server address, port number, and log file name in the corresponding fields.
+Set the client/server port according to the selected cable type and enable the Use client/server check box.
+Configuring the client-server parameters does not start the server. - Start the server in stand-alone mode by clicking the Start server button in the dialog box.
+Once started, close the dialog box by clicking OK to save any changed settings or simply click Cancel to close.
+With the server running, you can exit the debugger, but you must manually stop the server (click the Stop server button) after your session ends. - If the server starts successfully, you see the umrbussrv process running in the task manager.
+If the server cannot be started on the host machine, an error message is displayed.

-- In the debugger UI, select Configure client/server from the Options drop-down menu. - Specify the server address, port number, and log file name in the Configure client/server settings dialog box.
-The server address can be either the name of the host machine or its IP address.
-The port number must be the same as the port number used to configure the server.
+- 3. To debug the design from a remote machine (client), launch the debugger on the client machine and load the design to be debugged.
+Then configure the client-side debugger as described below: - In the debugger GUI, select Configure client/server from the Options drop-down menu. - Specify the server address, port number, and log file name in the Configure client/server settings dialog box.
+Use the ipconfig (Windows) or /sbin/ifconfig (Linux) command to verify the name or tcp/ip4 address of the client.
+The port number must be the same as the port number used to configure the server. - If you are using the UMRBus, enable the Use client/server check box.